-- 4. Build the annotated JDK.
-There are two ways: - Pass a flag.
+- Pass a flag.
 Run ./gradlew buildJdk -PuseLocalJdk - Make a setting in the buildfile.
 Set jdkShaHash to 'local' in checker/build.gradle, then run ./gradlew buildJdk

 (First, be sure you have followed the instructions for building the Checker Framework from source (Section 34.3) including running ./gradlew cloneAndBuildDependencies.)